krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 2. Setup the Example Code in your Account
 3. Added the Repository Secrets to the Example Code

-Next you will get an Overview over the Example Code to Setup your first own Website on Azure.
+Next you will get an Overview over the Example Code to Setup your first own Website on Azure via Terraform.
 This will only be the most basic Infrastructure Setup.
 In a later Step we will then alter the Websites Content.

 If you want to learn more about the concept of a pipeline you can do it here: